-It is in this context that CSR marketing represents an opportunity for brands.
-Corporate Social Responsibility commits companies to take action to protect the environment and promote social justice.
-By communicating these actions, companies can raise their profile, build a community and stand out from competitors.
+It is in this context that CSR marketing represents a real opportunity for brands.
+More than just promises, Corporate Social Responsibility commits companies to taking concrete action to protect the environment and promote social justice.
+By communicating these positive actions, companies can raise their profile, build a community of committed customers and stand out from their competitors.

-In this article, we look at the interaction between marketing and CSR and how to boost your strategy by using fun ways of raising awareness.
+In this article, we look at the interaction between marketing and CSR and how you can boost your communication strategy by using fun ways of raising awareness.

 What is CSR?

-Created by environmental and humanitarian organisations, CSR (or Corporate Social Responsibility) aims to encourage companies to make a commitment to sustainable development.
-Since 2010 (with the ISO 26000 standard), this concept has been governed by an international standard under which the policy pursued by companies must address a number of key issues :
+Created by environmental and humanitarian organisations, CSR (or Corporate Social Responsibility) aims to encourage companies to make a voluntary commitment to sustainable development.
+Since 2010 (with the ISO 26000 standard), this concept has been governed by an international standard under which the CSR policy pursued by companies must address a number of key issues, including :

-- Actively protecting the environment (by reducing its carbon footprint).
+• Actively protecting the environment (in particular by reducing its carbon footprint).

 Both environmental and ethical, CSR is not just a declaration of intent.
-It must be translated into action, throughout the company’s value creation chain.
-It is a global strategy, encompassing the use of environmentally-friendly raw materials.
-But also the establishment of relations with all its stakeholders, the recycling of its waste and respect for more horizontal governance.
+It must be translated into concrete action, throughout the company’s value creation chain.
+It is therefore a global strategy, encompassing the use of local and environmentally-friendly raw materials, the establishment of fair relations with all its stakeholders, the recycling of its waste and respect for more horizontal governance.

-CSR is a commitment to structural change, it is also a growth factor for companies.
-Indeed, it is proving to be a marketing asset for brands wishing to focus their communication on strong values.
+CSR is therefore a commitment to structural change, but it is also a growth factor for companies.
+Indeed, it is proving to be a marketing asset for brands wishing to differentiate themselves by focusing their communication on strong values (and actions).

 Why integrate CSR into your marketing strategy?

-While it is tricky to combine commitment and marketing, the two are not contradictory.
-In fact, CSR can be integrated into a company’s marketing strategy.
-Today, brands are not just economic players, but social players.
-This implies moral and ethical obligations to make better products.
+While it is tricky to combine commitment and marketing, the two are not necessarily contradictory.
+In fact, CSR can be fully integrated into a company’s marketing strategy.
+Today, brands are no longer just economic players, but social players in their own right.
+This implies both moral and ethical obligations to produce better products.
 This positioning can be used to stand out in the marketplace and reach out to committed consumers.

 Storytelling and corporate branding

-By integrating its CSR initiatives into its brand territory, the organisation will create a strong narrative.
-The brand will therefore be likely to generate emotions in consumers.
-This is the case with committed brands such as Asphalte or Respire, which strengthen the connection with their customers by highlighting their authenticity and transparency.
+By integrating its CSR initiatives into its brand territory, the organisation will create a strong narrative, more likely to generate emotions in consumers.
+This is the case with committed brands such as Asphalte or Respire, which strengthen the connection with their customers by communicating shared values and highlighting their authenticity and transparency.

 Responding to consumer expectations

-Companies must adapt to the needs and aspirations of their audience.
-Consumers are now aware of the ecological and social issues behind their purchasing decisions.
-CSR marketing enables companies to position themselves as committed brands that meet the new consumer-actors’ demands.
+Companies must constantly adapt to the needs and aspirations of their audience.
+With consumers now fully aware of the ecological and social issues behind their purchasing decisions, CSR marketing enables companies to position themselves as committed brands that fully meet the demands of the new consumer-actors.

 Brand differentiation

-In a saturated market, CSR marketing enables to make a difference on more than the price or quality of products/services.
-Using recyclable materials, manufacturing in France or sharing revenues with employees are ways of creating a brand identity.
+In an ultra-saturated market, CSR marketing enables companies to make a difference on more than just the price or quality of their products/services.
+Using recyclable materials, manufacturing in France or sharing revenues with all employees are all ways of creating a distinct brand identity.

 Engagement on social networks

-Communicating on your CSR policy can be a way of creating authentic content.
-Companies can share their employees’ initiatives and go behind the scenes to engage their audience.
+Communicating on your CSR policy can also be an excellent way of creating more authentic, less promotional content.
+Companies can share their employees’ initiatives and go behind the scenes to effectively engage their audience.

 Buyer conversion and loyalty